rishabh3000/Convolutional-Neural-Networks-in-TensorFlow_/README.md

 # Convolutional-Neural-Networks-in-TensorFlow_
-Prediction of steak, pizza using CNN
+Prediction of DS_store, steak, pizza using CNN